ayabk709/Multi-internationalization-Spring-Angular/README.md

 - **Properties for Internationalization**: The application uses properties files (e.g., `messages.properties`, `messages_fr.properties`, etc.) to manage text and messages in different languages.
 This allows the application to dynamically serve content based on the user's language preference.

 - **REST API Endpoint**: An endpoint has been created to fetch localized messages from the backend, which can be linked to the frontend.
 This endpoint provides the necessary translations based on the user's selected language.
+-
+## How i implementeed Internationalization

-Backend Implementation (Spring)
+### Backend Implementation (Spring)

-Properties Files:
+1. **Properties Files**:

-I created separate properties files for each supported language in the src/main/resources directory.
-For example: messages.properties (default language, e.g., English) messages_fr.properties (French) messages_es.properties (Spanish)
+   - Created separate properties files for each supported language in the `src/main/resources` directory:
+     - `messages.properties` (default language, e.g., English)
+     - `messages_fr.properties` (French)
+     - `messages_es.properties` (Spanish)
-Each properties file contains key-value pairs where the key represents a message identifier and the value is the translated message.
-For example: properties
+   - Each properties file contains key-value pairs where the key represents a message identifier and the value is the translated message.
-Copy code
+     - Example:
+       ```properties
        # messages.properties
        welcome.message=Welcome to our Banking Application

        # messages_fr.properties
        welcome.message=Bienvenue dans notre application bancaire
-LocaleResolver:
+       ```

+2. **LocaleResolver**:
-I configured a LocaleResolver in the Spring application to determine the current locale based on user preferences or request headers.
-This allows the application to serve the appropriate language based on user settings or browser language.
+   - Configured a `LocaleResolver` in the Spring application to determine the current locale based on user preferences or request headers, enabling the application to serve the appropriate language based on user settings or browser language.

-REST Endpoints:
+3. **REST Endpoints**:

-I created REST endpoints to retrieve messages based on the user's locale.
-For instance, when the frontend requests a specific message, the backend uses the properties files to return the appropriate translated string.
+   - Created REST endpoints to retrieve messages based on the user's locale.
+When the frontend requests a specific message, the backend uses the properties files to return the appropriate translated string.

+### Frontend Implementation (Angular)

+1. **HTTP Client**:
+   - Utilized the Angular HTTP client to make requests to the backend for localized messages.
+The frontend dynamically updates the UI with these messages based on the user's selected language.

+2. **Language Selection**:
+   - Implemented a language selection feature, allowing users to choose their preferred language from a dropdown menu.
+Upon selection, the Angular application updates the current locale and requests the appropriate messages from the Spring backend.

 Partie Realisation